Saptarshi423/MagicNotes/README.md

 # MAGIC NOTES
- It is a web application that can be used to write important daily notes.
+A web application that can be used to store important daily notes.
 It is built using HTML/CSS/JavaScript.
 It also has a functionality to delete any particular note if not    needed.
 Stores user information in browser's local storage.

  ## Lessons Learned